kkrt-labs/kakarot-ssj/docs/general/model/contract_storage.md

   }
 ```

-> Note: these codesnippets are pseudocode, not valid Cairo code.
+> Note: these code snippets are in pseudocode, not valid Cairo code.